openshift/enhancements/enhancements/workload-partitioning/wide-availability-workload-partitioning.md

 up errors.
 Mitigation of this scenario will be to provide proper guidance and guidelines for customers who enable this enhancement.
 As mentioned in our goal we do support re-configuring the CPUSet partition size after installation.

+Another similar risk to CPU set sizes being too small or out of bounds is if customers mix nodes of differing CPU set sizes in the same machine config pool.
+This is not supported with this feature as it is required that machine pools contain machines of the same size to correctly apply the CPUSet affinities.
+If customers mix node sizes in the same pool, then the ones where the CPUSet is out of bound will fail, while the others will not.
+They will need to evict those machines and add ones that fall with in bounds of the `reserved` and `isolated` CPUSets defined in their PerformanceProfile.

 A possible risk are cluster upgrades, this is the first time this enhancement will be for multi-node clusters, we need to run more tests on upgrade cycles to